 Transfer to West Virginia University

-Note: The “2+2” term is used to refer to a transfer agreement through which a student completes an Associate degree at WVNCC and finishes a Bachelor’s degree at another institution.
-Because of individual student factors, part-time or full-time status, need for developmental education coursework, scheduling and availability of courses, or other factors, all students may not be able to complete this degree in two (Associate’s) or four (Bachelor’s) years.
-The term “2+2” does not imply a guarantee that a student will be able to complete all requirements in four years.
+Note: This is a 2+2 transfer agreement through which a student completes an Associate degree at WVNCC and finishes a Bachelor’s degree at another institution.
+Because of individual student factors, part-time or full-time status, need for supplemental coursework, scheduling and availability of courses, or other factors, this agreement does not imply a guarantee that a student will be able to complete all requirements in four years.

-Students completing this option will receive an Associate in Arts degree from West Virginia Northern.
-Upon completing the specified 61-66 credit hours at West Virginia University, they will receive a Bachelor in Social Work (B.S.W.)
-Degree.
+Students completing this option will receive an Associate of Arts degree from West Virginia Northern.
+Upon being accepted and successfully completing the specified number of credit hours at West Virginia University, they will receive a Bachelor Degree in Social Work (B.S.W.).
+The majority of credit hours will transfer as equivalent courses, with the rest transferring as general electives.

-In addition to the WVNCC courses, applicants for admission to WVU need to have an overall grade point average of 2.5, 100 hours of documented volunteer experience, a written personal statement and two letters of reference.
-Qualifying students will compete with other WVU students and transfers for 60 slots.*
+In addition to the WVNCC courses, applicants for admission to WVU need to have an overall grade point average of 2.5*, 100 hours of documented relevant volunteer or work experience, submit a written personal statement and at least one letter of reference.
+Qualifying students will compete with other WVU students and transfers, and students must make application to WVU’s office of admissions and the B.S.W.
+Program Coordinator no later than January 31 of the year they plan to matriculate to WVU.

-Students successfully completing and receiving an A.A. degree under the 2+2 agreement with West Virginia University’s School of Social Work should be able to:
+Students successfully completing and receiving an A.A. degree under this 2+2 transfer agreement with West Virginia University’s School of Social Work should be able to:

 - Demonstrate knowledge of the history of the “human services/social work” profession and the evolution of its various delivery systems.